vrnsn/non-profit-blockchain/blockchain-explorer/README.md

 npm run build
 ```

-## Step 4 - Run Blockchain Explorer
+## Step 4 - Run Hyperledger Explorer

-Run Blockchain explorer.
+Run Hyperledger Explorer.

-NOTE: depending on the version of Blockchain Explorer you are using, you might need to use the ENV variable below, otherwise explorer uses the discovery service and wonderfully assumes that all your Fabric components are being run in docker images on localhost.
+NOTE: depending on the version of Hyperledger Explorer you are using, you might need to use the ENV variable below, otherwise explorer uses the discovery service and wonderfully assumes that all your Fabric components are being run in docker images on localhost.

 ```
 nvm use lts/carbon